Skip to main content

 Step 3.
 Handle webhook message failures

-Use the Developer Section in the Radom dashboard to reset webhook failures so that Radom will attempt to send the messages again.
-This can be done for all or individual webhook failures.
+Use the Developer Section in the Radom dashboard to inspect failed deliveries and retry them.
+This can be done for all failures or on individual messages.

 Step 4.
 Updating and pausing a webhook

-Use the Developer Section in the Radom Dashboard configuration in the Radom dashboard to update a webhook.
+Use the Developer Section in the Radom Dashboard to update, pause, or resume a webhook.
 Alternatively, update the webhook through the API.